-There are 2 main categories of diabetes mellitus—type 1 and type 2, which can be distinguished by a combination of features (see Table: General Characteristics of Types 1 and 2 Diabetes Mellitus ).
+The two types of diabetes can be distinguished by a combination of features (see table General Characteristics of Types 1 and 2 Diabetes Mellitus General Characteristics of Types 1 and 2 Diabetes Mellitus ).
 Terms that describe the age of onset (juvenile or adult) or type of treatment (insulin- or non–insulin-dependent) are no longer accurate because of overlap in age groups and treatments between disease types.

-Impaired glucose regulation (impaired glucose tolerance, or impaired fasting glucose—see Table: Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation* ) is an intermediate, possibly transitional, state between normal glucose metabolism and diabetes mellitus that becomes more common with aging.
-It is a significant risk factor for DM and may be present for many years before onset of DM.
+Impaired glucose regulation (impaired glucose tolerance, or impaired fasting glucose—see table Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation* ) is an intermediate, possibly transitional, state between normal glucose metabolism and diabetes mellitus that becomes more common with aging.
+It is a significant risk factor for diabetes and may be present for many years before onset of diabetes.
 It is associated with an increased risk of cardiovascular disease, but typical diabetic microvascular complications Complications of Diabetes Mellitus In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more are not very common (albuminuria and/or retinopathy develop in 6 to 10%).

 Years of poorly controlled hyperglycemia lead to multiple, primarily vascular complications that affect small vessels (microvascular), large vessels (macrovascular), or both.
 (For additional detail, see Complications of Diabetes Mellitus Complications of Diabetes Mellitus In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more .)